-PURPOSE AND APPLICABILITY I.
+FURPOSE AND APPLICABILITY I.

 The purpose of this procedure is to establish a method for determining what proportion of certain WSSC CIP projects is for growth.
-This procedure applies after June 30, 1993: 1) to growth.
-This procedure applies after June 30, 1993: 1) to growth.
-This procedure applies after June 30, 1993: 1) to growth. projects already programmed which change the amount of system capacity added by the projects.
+This procedure applies after June 30, 1993: 1) to projects which are added to the CIP; and 2) to any revisions of projects already programmed which change the amount of system capacity added by the projects.